stevenrbrill/icmeRefresherComputing2018/linux.md

 * `clear` - Clears the terminal
 * `ssh <user>@<servername>` - Single shell sign in, logs onto that system, `-X` or `-Y` enable X11 forwarding for interactive windows
 * `./<executable` - Runs executable
+* ctrl + c - Cancels processes that are running

 ### Directory and Filename shortcuts
 * `.` - Current directory